 The Respondents shall submit a list of analytes and analytical methods to the Department, for review and written approval as part of each site-specific investigation, corrective action, or monitoring work plan.
 The detection limits for each method shall be less than applicable background, screening, and regulatory cleanup levels.
 The preferred method detection limits are a maximum of 20 percent of the cleanup, screening, or background levels.
 Analyses conducted with detection limits that are greater than applicable background, screening, and regulatory cleanup levels shall be considered data quality exceptions and the reasons for the elevated detection limits shall be reported to the Department.
 These data cannot be used for statistical analyses.
 All analytical data (non-detects, estimated blanks, and detects) shall be included in the electronic copy of the investigation report in MicrosoftTM Excel format with qualifiers as attached from the analytical laboratory.
-The summary tables shall include only detects of the data based on the corresponding qualifiers.
-The Respondents shall not censor the data based on detection limits, quantitation limits, or measurement uncertainty.
+The summary tables shall not censor the data based on detection limits, quantitation limits, or measurement uncertainty.